Wilma Webb

 Wilma J. Webb (born 1944) is an American politician who was a member of the Colorado General Assembly from 1980 to 1993.
+A Democrat, she represented Denver County in the Colorado House of Representatives.
 She sponsored dozens of bills including school reform and equality initiatives.
 She is best known for sponsoring legislation that adopted Martin Luther King Jr.'s birthday as a Colorado state holiday before it became the federal Martin Luther King Jr. Day holiday, and for her efforts to educate the young about King's legacy.

 Early life and education

 Webb was born in Denver, Colorado, to Faye and Frank Gerdine.
 She attended the University of Colorado Denver without obtaining a degree.
 As a state legislator, she attended the Harvard Kennedy School in 1988.

 Career

 She married Wellington Webb in 1969.
 He later became the first African American mayor of Denver, in office from 1991 to 2003.
 She was the first First Lady of Denver to have held political office herself.